Discharge Advice: Electrophysiological Studies and Catheter Ablation

 Work:

-• We recommend at least one week off work to recover, but if you have a manual job it may be necessary to take additional time off.
+We recommend at least one week off work to recover, but if you have a manual job, it may be necessary to take additional time off.
 If you need a sick note, please see your GP.

 Flying:

-• You can fly four weeks after your procedure.
-Should you need to fly before this, seek advice from your consultant or arrhythmia specialist Nurses.
+You can fly four weeks after your procedure.
+Should you need to fly before this, seek advice from your Consultant or Arrhythmia Specialist Nurses.

 Useful Telephone Numbers:

-Cardiac Catheter Suite
+Cardiac Catheter Lab:

-01905 733205 – Mon-Fri 0700-2000
+01905 733205

 Patient Experience